keithalewis/papers/rl.md

 Goal directed learning for an agent interacting with an environment.

-Beyond the agent and the environment, one can identify four main sub-elements of a reinforcement learning system: a policy, a reward signal, a value function, and, optionally, a model of the environment.

 ## Markov Decision Process

 A MDP is defined by states, $S$, actions, $A$, rewards, $R\subseteq\bold{R}$,